Training structure

 Faculty of Science

-The course will look at various biological processes from a physical point of view.
+The course will address various biological processes from a physical perspective.

-Particular attention will be paid to the comparison of different energy scales in biology, with the introduction of key concepts of thermodynamics in relation to molecular biology.
-Various passive and active processes will be covered, with examples relevant to biology and health.
-The proposed practical involves the observation of Brownian motion, and will be linked to the HAV102P course (for its notions of optics).
+Special attention will be given to comparing different energy scales in biology, with an introduction to key concepts in thermodynamics as they relate to molecular biology.
+Various passive and active processes will be discussed with relevant examples in biology and health.
+The proposed practical work involves observing Brownian motion and will link to the HAV102P course (for its concepts of optics).

 ECTS